viandwi24/nuxt3-awesome-starter/README.md

 a Nuxt 3 starter template or boilerplate with a lot of useful features. and integrated with TailwindCSS 3.

 > **WARNING** \
-> Nuxt 3 now in RC version (Release Candidate)
+> Nuxt 3 now in RC version (Release Candidate) [But i'm still using from nuxt3 latest version]
 > Nuxt 3 is still in beta and is not recommended for production use.
+> Breaking changes tracker can be found [here](https://github.com/nuxt/framework/discussions/2883)

 ## Features
 - [x] 💨 [Tailwind CSS v3](https://tailwindcss.com/) with [Windicss](https://windicss.org/)